athreya-harshith/todoWorkshop/README.md

 # A Todo App
+# this is a task given by Betsol
 This is a todo list App designed for Worshop.

 NOTE: Rename the gitignore file name as .gitignore after you clone the repo to you local system.